Types of internet access providers

 Now though we may not have the answer to that question, as it depends on your location.
 However, we can look at the averages.
-The country average internet download speed is 45 Mbps and average price is $53 per month.
-Top speed is 1,000 Mbps Download.
-People living in Quebec City are paying the most expensive internet plans in the country.
+The country average internet download speed is 45 Mbps and the average price is $53 per month.
+Top speed is 1,500 Mbps Download.
+People living in Quebec City are paying the most expensive home internet plans in the country.
 On the other side of the scale, Halifax has the cheapest plans.

 Now we can’t really pinpoint the reasoning behind the differences in pricing nor on the services being offered.
 The only point we can ascertain is that sometimes markets do develop differently, due to the presence of alternatives, local idiosyncrasies, and other factors.

 With that said here is the table we can summarize our analysis.
 Maybe it is time to switch your provider?

 |Area||Max Down Mbps||Avg Monthly Price|